Concordium/concordium.github.io/source/mainnet/net/guides/become-baker.rst

 .. warning::

    Decreasing the staked amount and removing the baker can't be done simultaneously.
-During the cooldown period produced by decreasing the staked amount, the baker can't be removed and vice versa.
+During the cool-down period produced by decreasing the staked amount, the baker can't be removed and vice versa.